soxhub/telemetry-bot/telemetry_bot/README.md

 These options configure how telemetry is logged, published, and/or exposed.

 ```
+DEBUG

+    Enables verbose logging of errors that occur while scraping metrics.
+    (default: false, off, 0)

 DEBUG_INTERVAL

-    How frequently (in seconds) to log debug interval (can also be: false, off, 0, '').
+    How frequently (in seconds) to log internal debug metrics (can also be: false, off, 0, '').
     (default: 300 seconds)

-ERROR_LOGGER

-    Enables (very verbose) logging of errors that occur while scraping metrics.
-    (default: false, off, 0)

 ```